 You’ll want to brush your cat more frequently while they’re shedding and sporting a thicker winter coat.
 This will help prevent their fur from getting tangled up and turning into mats.

 Start out slowly with a pet brush or wide-toothed comb.
 Groom small areas of their body one at a time, helping them get used to the sensation.

 2. Be Careful With Matted Fur

-Feed them cat food that’s formulated specifically for healthier coats.
+Feed them cat food that is formulated specifically for healthier coats.
 Essential fatty acids, like a cat-formulated Omega 3 supplement, can help the coat grow in shinier and thicker.

-4. Follow These Tips To Avoid Static Shock
+4. Avoid Static Shock

-In the winter, your cat may be more prone to getting “shocked” by static electricity.
+In the winter, your cat may be more prone to getting shocked by static electricity.
 Indoor heating can remove moisture from the air, leaving a colder and dryer climate that’s more static prone.
 Sometimes, just petting your cat can be enough to cause a little shock!

 5. Watch For Painful Joints

-If you need to brush or groom a cat like this, be extra gentle with her.
-If you have to “bundle her like a burrito” in a towel in order to trim matted fur or clip her nails, try warming the towel a little in the dyer first.
+If you need to brush or groom a cat like this, be extra gentle with them.
+If you have to “wrap them like a burrito” in a towel in order to trim matted fur or clip their nails, try warming the towel a little in the dyer first.

 Remember, not all cats will take to grooming, especially in the winter if they’re feeling more sensitive or have particularly severe mats.
-If your cat seems to be neglecting her fur, get her checked out by a vet.
+If your cat seems to be neglecting their fur, get them checked out by a vet.
 Some vets will shave problem areas or cut out bad mats, themselves.